Hestia, goddess of hearth and domestic affairs

 Altar of Hestia in every city

-Because she didn't leave her home much, she had no desire to become the patron of any city.
-Instead, she placed the sanctuary in every city to protect those who are in need of help.
-This sanctuary was in open-air public place and with no roof.
-This altar soon became a sacred place to her followers.
-In the centre of the sanctuary, also called a hearth, sacrificial flame was established and people gathered around it.
-The hearth-fire had great meaning for the social, political and above all, religious life of the ancient Greeks.
+At the center of this space stood the altar, also called hearth, where a sacrificial flame was kept burning and where people gathered for rituals and offerings as well as for simple communal meals.
+The hearth-fire had great meaning for the social, political and, above all, religious life of the ancient Greeks.
 The extinction of fire, even by accident, represented a failure of domestic and religious care for the family.
 Sometimes, the sacrificial flame was deliberately extinguished in rituals and ceremonies of purification and renewal.
 But then again it was lit up and represented a new beginning.
-The centre or heart of the sanctuary was also the place, where food was prepared and meals eaten.
-Part of the meal was thrown in the fire as ceremonial offering to the goddess.
-Hestia's sacrificial animal was domestic pig.
+The center of the sanctuary was also the place, where food was prepared and meals eaten.
+Part of every meal, even if considered an offering to any god, was thrown into the fire as a ceremonial offering to the goddess.
+Sometimes a lavish meal on a clean plate was offered, another time sweet wine was poured into the fire, generally it was a good quality food and liquid used for the offering.